MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

      | **.xml**| `text/xml` |
      | **.zip**| `application/x-zip-compressed` |

 3. Lastly, to deploy this layout on the client, [run a PowerShell script on the client to perform the initial installation](deploy-a-layout-onto-a-client-machine.md#install-from-an-internal-intranet-location).
-After Visual Studio successfully installs onto the client from a webhosted layout, then [client updates for webhosted layouts can be updated via standard methods](update-a-network-installation-of-visual-studio.md).
+After Visual Studio successfully installs onto the client from a web hosted layout, then [client updates for webhosted layouts can be updated via standard methods](update-a-network-installation-of-visual-studio.md).

 ### Ensure your layout is using the latest installer